 For a network to be truly useful, it must be easy to use and maintain.
 The system's control software constantly monitors the network, performing essential administration functions, leaving the user free to creatively exploit network resources as easily as if they were locally connected.

 The console's Network Editor consists of a set of screens for:

-- Configuration of modular Hydra I/O boxes - Offline editing of Hydra I/O and Audio Network - Status representation of all devices on the network - Utility for forcing ownership to be dropped
+- Configuration of modular Hydra I/O boxes - Off-line editing of Hydra I/O and Audio Network - Status representation of all devices on the network - Utility for forcing ownership to be dropped

-The Network Editor can be run independently of the Front End (console application), allowing the modular Hydra I/O boxes and audio network to be configured offline.
-During this time, any operations which require a console are disabled.
+The Network Editor can be run independently of the console via the Offline Editor.
+This allows the modular Hydra I/O boxes and audio network to be configured off-line.
+Any operations which require a console however are disabled.